 Objective 1 Contribute to the completion of the Internal Energy Market and the monitoring of its functioning Goals Supporting the integration of the electricity and gas markets in the European Union as assigned by the Agency's founding Regulation and other provisions in the Third Package, and further enhanced with the acts of the "Clean Energy for all Europeans" package.
 The achievements of these goals should be instrumental to the goals of the European Green Deal.
+This is expected to become more concrete once the details of the Hydrogen and Gas Decarbonisation package published in December 2021 are known.
 Actions - 1 Contributing to the implementation of the provisions in the adopted Network Codes and Guidelines.
 This includes a variety of specific tasks assigned to the Agency that are instrumental to the integration and well-functioning of the internal electricity and gas markets, as well as decisions on binding tertiary instruments or particular cross-border issues when NRAs fail to agree or upon their joint request.
 Actions - 2 Monitoring developments in the Internal Energy Market, the implementation of the Network Codes and Guidelines and their effects.
 These monitoring activities may result in recommendations for amending Network Codes or Guidelines or for other regulatory interventions, which may require the involvement of the Agency.
 An effective Network Code monitoring process will continue to be used to monitor the impact of these NCs and GLs on the functioning of the IEM.
-The Agency will pay attention as to whether any enhancement is required to address the newchallenges facing the electricity and gas markets in the future.
+The Agency will pay attention as to whether any enhancement is required to address the new challenges facing the electricity and gas markets in the future.
 The results will continue to be included in the Annual Market Monitoring Report, which is the Agency's flagship publication, covering all relevant developments in the European gas and electricity markets.
 The MMR is a fact-based analysis covering all EU Member States and, for some aspects, the Energy Community Contracting Parties.
 NRAs are involved in its production.
-Since 2016, the MMR has become more flexible, as the parts covering the four key areas - Wholesale Electricity Market, Wholesale Gas Market,

-Electricity and Gas Retail Markets and Consumer Protection and Empowerment - have become stand-alone volumes.
+Since 2016, the MMR has become more flexible, as the parts covering the four key areas - Wholesale Electricity Market, Wholesale Gas Market, Electricity and Gas Retail Markets and Consumer Protection and Empowerment - have become stand-alone volumes.
 Depending on when the required data for these volumes are available for the Agency, these can be published earlier in the year.